 Peruse the following pages to explore banned and challenged books by topic, genre, time, and audience.

-By Year: These annual bibliographies, written by Robert P. Doyle, include information on books that are challenged, restricted, removed, or banned.
+By Year: These annual bibliographies include information on books that are challenged, restricted, removed, or banned.
 The current issue is available on the ALA Store as a print handout or a digital download.